 It works this way, you either have conscious control over your attention, which you can use to focus on things like relaxing your nervous system.
 Or your unconscious belief programs are running your mind and dragging you along with the thoughts it runs through your head.

 It is not necessary to have 100% control over your attention 100% of the time.
 You just need to begin to get some, and then practice getting more.
-When I began to learn about self awareness, I had control over my attention for 30 seconds and then I lost it again for hours.
+When I began to learn about self-awareness, I had control over my attention for 30 seconds and then I lost it again for hours.
 In the Self Mastery Introduction Course I guide you through a deeper exploration of what the attention is and being aware of when you lose it.
 In the Self Mastery 1 Course you learn the skills to identify and change those beliefs that control your attention.

 Even being aware that you lost your attention is helpful.
 It is a reminder to your brain that this attention thing is important and to get it back.
 Meditation is a mechanism for practicing with your attention.
 Some practices have you focus on your breath, others on a mantra.
-For emotional change you want to develop the skill to hold your attention present with your emotions.
+For an emotional change, you want to develop the skill to hold your attention present with your emotions.
 The critical awareness is to not believe your thoughts as you are present with those emotions.
 When you believe those thoughts is when you get taken for a tumble ride emotionally in a narrative story of thoughts.

-This is a practice, and one that the Self Mastery Course work is designed for.
+This is a practice and one that the Self Mastery Course work is designed for.

 Probably most emotions in your life come as a response to believing what you think.
 If you can see your thoughts as not true, then you have a huge advantage in gaining mastery over your mind and emotions.
-However, the awareness to see your own thoughts as not true, takes development.
+However, the awareness to see your own thoughts as not true takes development.
 The best approach is to start small and to continue to question them over time.

 It’s our default mode to assume what we think is true.
 Any thought was probably true or at least accurate at one time.
-But those thoughts that we believed in the moment tend to repeat.
+But those thoughts that we believed at the moment tend to repeat.
 And the most emotional thoughts repeat the most often.
 If you have had these types of thoughts once, then you have had them more than once.
 Notice how emotional these thoughts could be if you believe them

 “I shouldn’t have done that”